dimitarradulov/github-profile-search/README.md

 ## Technologies used
 - HTML
 - CSS
+- JavaScript
   - Fetch
   - GitHub REST API

 ## Quick preview
 You can check out the app here: